 They are like small treats that my dogs and cats tend to love and you can hide the pill right inside then cover it over so that it typically isn’t detected and is swallowed with no muss or fuss.

-I haven’t had much luck finding them in Walmart or the grocery store, but they are available at many veterinarian offices and you can also order them off of Amazon.com.
+I haven’t had much luck finding them in Walmart or the grocery store, but they are available at many veterinarian offices and you can also order them off of Amazon.com at the links above or in the ads below.